fgrust/musement-php/README.md

 <h4>Parameters</h4>

 - date: optional<br>
-A string formatted as `yyyy-mm-dd` or deserved with 'today' or 'tomorrow'. default value is 'today'.
+A string formatted as `yyyy-mm-dd` or deserved with "today" or "tomorrow". default value is "today".
 <h4>Response</h4>

 A string for the weather condition.

 - success<br>
-Returns 200 status code with message 'Get the weather for %%date%% in %%city%% successfully' and condition data.
+Returns 200 status code with message "Get the weather for %%date%% in %%city%% successfully" and condition data.
 - error
-    - Input validation failure: Returns 400 status code with message 'date are invalid'.
+    - Input validation failure: Returns 400 status code with message "date are invalid".
-    - Unprocessable entity: Returns 422 status code with message 'No weather data for %%date%%'.
+    - Unprocessable entity: Returns 422 status code with message "No weather data for %%date%%".
-    - Server internal error: Returns 500 status code with message 'Cannot find the city for id %%id%%'.
+    - Server internal error: Returns 500 status code with message "Cannot find the city for id %%id%%".

 ### Get the forecast in a city
 ```